pmunts/muntsos/README.txt

     gprbuild version 22.0.1 both work correctly while Debian 12 native gprbuild and Alire gprbuild version 25.0.1 both insert the erroneous -static link option.
 Very mysterious.
 See the ongoing discussion thread for more information.
-For now, the solution on Debian 12 is to replace the native gprbuild with the Alire version 22.0.1 by installing the package alire-gprbuild.
-I have updated the MuntsOS development tools installation script setup-debian accordingly.
-I also added the -shared-libgcc link option to the cross-toolchain configuration project files aarch64-muntsos-linux-gnu.cgpr and
+I added the -shared-libgcc link option to the cross-toolchain configuration project files
+    aarch64-muntsos-linux-gnu.cgpr and riscv64-muntsos-linux-gnu.cgpr.
+I
-    riscv64-muntsos-linux-gnu.cgpr.
-I also cleaned up the gnatmake flags in ada.mk and crosstool.mk to keep compile and link flags consistent between building with gnatmake and gprbuild.
+    also cleaned up the gnatmake flags in ada.mk and crosstool.mk to keep compile and link flags consistent between building with gnatmake and gprbuild.

 -   18 August 2025 -- I have now incorporated a known working version of gprbuild (presently Alire gprbuild 25.0.1) into each of the